La Bella Puglia

 Hotel Santa Chiara

-The Santa Chiara Suite Hotel is Lecce’s newest addition in luxury hotels, located in the heart of the historical center near Piazza S. Oronzo and the Roman amphitheatre.
-The 21 elegant suites are luxuriously furnished offering the very best in modern italian design and comforts.
-An elegant roof garden offers an awesome view soaking up the atmosphere of the bustling streets below.
+The Santa Chiara Suite Hotel is located in the heart of the historical center near Piazza S. Oronzo and the Roman amphitheater.
+The 21 elegant suites are luxuriously furnished offering the very best in modern Italian design and comforts.

 View their website